doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 We're gonna choose option #2, but we wont use a vendor product because we wanna learn with the simplest components that meet the OCI specifications!

 The simplest OCI Registry is a container running the `registry:2` image from [distribution/distribution](https://github.com/distribution/distribution/releases) :

+## Create A Private Proxy Cache OCI Registry For Dockerhub

 ```sh
 ➜ k3d registry create docker-io-mirror \